 About Malvern St James

-Malvern St James Girls' School is a leading independent school for pupils aged 4-18.
+Malvern St James Girls' School is a leading independent day and boarding school for pupils aged 3-18.
 What helps to make us distinct and refreshing, is our recognition and active support for the individual talents, interests and passions of girls, and the liberating and inclusive ethos the school embraces.

 Malvern St James doesn’t produce a ‘type’ of girl.
 We achieve excellent academic results, but we are not an exam factory.
 Our ethos is one of inclusion and respect.
 Girls can pursue their passions and interests in the field of their choice – all routes are equal.
 It may be horse riding, engineering, politics, the environment or climbing.
 We recognise the importance of allowing each individual to grow and flourish.
 We find ways to support girls to achieve their passions.